CanDIG/candig-opa/README.md

 TOKEN2=$( python3 capture_token.py user1 pass1 oidc1 )
 ```

-then you can have the beacon query the katsu server(currently only phenopackets endpoint protected):
+then you can query katsu and see what datasets you get back:

 ```
 curl --insecure -XGET -H "X-CANDIG-LOCAL-OIDC: \"$TOKEN1\"" 'localhost:8001/api/phenopackets'|jq '.results'|jq '[.[] | {id: .id}]'